 iCAD (ICAD) Receives a Buy from Oppenheimer

-In a report released yesterday, Francois Brisebois from Oppenheimer assigned a Buy rating to iCAD (ICAD), with a price target of $28.00.
-The company’s shares closed last Tuesday at $18.50.
+In a report released today, Francois Brisebois from Oppenheimer reiterated a Buy rating on iCAD (ICAD), with a price target of $28.00.
+The company’s shares closed last Monday at $18.42.

-According to TipRanks.com, Brisebois is a 2-star analyst with an average return of 2.7% and a 33.3% success rate.
-Brisebois covers the Healthcare sector, focusing on stocks such as Avadel Pharmaceuticals, Diamedica Therapeutics, and Flexion Therapeutics.
+According to TipRanks.com, Brisebois is a 3-star analyst with an average return of 4.3% and a 35.0% success rate.
+Brisebois covers the Healthcare sector, focusing on stocks such as Avadel Pharmaceuticals, Diamedica Therapeutics, and Kala Pharmaceuticals.

-iCAD has an analyst consensus of Strong Buy, with a price target consensus of $24.00, implying a 29.7% upside from current levels.
-In a report issued on May 24, BTIG also reiterated a Buy rating on the stock with a $25.00 price target.
+Currently, the analyst consensus on iCAD is a Strong Buy with an average price target of $24.00.

 See today’s analyst top recommended stocks >>